radiantone/entangle/README.md

 * [General Example](#general-example)

 There are a variety of example workflows and dataflows you can run.
 In addition to the sample code provided below you can run these using the following commands.
-> NOTE: You probably will have to do `python setup.py install` from within the repo in order to run these.
 ```shell
 $ python -m entangle.examples.example
 $ python -m entangle.examples.example2